JacobLee23/riemann/docs/user/quickstart.rst

 be created to contain the parameters for the summation of ``f`` over the :math:`x` dimension.

 For this example, :math:`f` will be summed over the closed interval :math:`[0, 5]` using 10 partitions.
-Furthermore, the left Riemann sum method (:py:data:`riemann..LOWER`) will be used.
+Furthermore, the left Riemann sum method (:py:data:`riemann.LOWER`) will be used.

 .. code-block:: python